yrhooke/exhibit/README.md

       - [X] handle missing value in size field
       - [X] date field for sale not well handled
 - [X] reduce spacing between rows of object fields (in object-details)
+- [X] clean up spacing for search bar when series/location is missing

 ### next phase